kevincasas-dev/kevincasas-dev/README.md

 *"Code is like humor.
 When you have to explain it, it's bad." – Cory House*

-When I'm not coding, you can find me exploring the Arizona desert, experimenting with AI models, or enjoying a good cup of coffee while solving algorithm puzzles.
+When I'm not coding, you can find me exploring the Arizona desert.